openboard-team/openboard/README.md

 ## Issue reporting

-Whether your encountered a bug, or want to see a new feature in OpenBoard, you can contribute to the project by opening a new issue [here](https://github.com/openboard-team/openboard/issues).
+Whether you encountered a bug, or want to see a new feature in OpenBoard, you can contribute to the project by opening a new issue [here](https://github.com/openboard-team/openboard/issues).
 Your help is always welcomed !

 Before opening a new issue, be sure to check the following :
  - **Does the issue already exist ?** Make sure a similar issue has not been reported by browsing [existing issues](https://github.com/openboard-team/openboard/issues).
  - **Is the issue still relevant ?** Make sure your issue is not already fixed in the latest version of OpenBoard.
- - **Did you use the issue template ?** It is important to make life of our kind contributors easier by avoiding  issues missing key informations to its resolution.
+ - **Did you use the issue template ?** It is important to make life of our kind contributors easier by avoiding  issues that miss key informations to their resolution.

-*Please avoid opening issues to ask for a release date, for more activity on the project, for PR reviews/merges, or worth for more contributors.
+*Please avoid opening issues to ask for a release date, for PR reviews/merges, for more activity on the project, or worth for more contributors.
 If you have any interrogations on these topics, read [this comment](https://github.com/openboard-team/openboard/issues/619#issuecomment-1179534276) from issue [#619](https://github.com/openboard-team/openboard/issues/619).*

 ## Translation
 You can help in translating OpenBoard in your language through our [Weblate project](https://hosted.weblate.org/engage/openboard/).